General Requirements for School of Teaching & Learning M.Ed. Programs

 - A statement of purpose explaining why this degree would enable you to meet your career goals and how this specific master’s program in the School of Teaching & Learning at UF enables you to best reach these goals.

-- For applicants to the Educational Technology or Teacher Leadership for School Improvement programs: submit a resume in which you indicate your current professional employment and career goals.
+- A resume in which you indicate your current professional employment and career goals.

 Every program areas admissions review committee evaluates applicants’ folders holistically.
 Each piece of data included in your admissions folder is considered one data point and we carefully look at all of the evidence before making an admissions decision.